Back to stories

 Location | Bay Area

-A first-generation Brazilian immigrant and Year Up Bay Area graduate, Gabrielle helped build the company’s quality assurance program.
+A first-generation Brazilian immigrant and Year Up United graduate from the Bay Area, Gabrielle helped build the company’s quality assurance program.

 “Throughout this journey, I’ve reminded myself that I’m here because I’m worth it.
 I’m the one who put myself here,” Gabrielle said.